 Grue Factor: 3/5

-For the Grue-Guzzlers: No children were harmed during the filming of Clown…on-screen anyhoots.
+For the Grue-Guzzlers: No children were harmed during the filming of Clown… at least on-screen.
 That’s not to say that we don’t get to watch an airborne circular blade exit through one’s spleen.
 Plus there are plentiful giblets, bone fragments, and gnawed off pinkies.
 Add a little lower jaw removal and you have yourself a smorgasbord.
 The effects are mostly practical and there’s more than enough blood for Laura to paint her nursery deep red.